Yogurt is a delicious and healthy food, filled with the goodness of vital multi-vitamins.

-- Blend half cup of yoghurt into a smooth paste and coat the hair with it.
+- Blend half cup of yogurt into a smooth paste and coat the hair with it.
 Wrap the hair in a towel and leave it on for 20 minutes.
 Wash with your regular shampoo and notice the enhanced moisturizing and conditioning effect of the pack on your hair.

-- To get rid of rough and dry hair, especially in winters, whip half a cup of yoghurt with 2 tbsp almond oil and 2 beaten eggs.
+- To get rid of rough and dry hair, especially in winters, whip half a cup of yogurt with 2 tbsp almond oil and 2 beaten eggs.
 Apply the paste on the hair and leave it on for 30 minutes before shampooing for nourished and hydrated hair.

 Benefit No. 9: Get Rid of Split Ends and Hair fall

 Split ends indicate under-nourished and less hydrated hair.